 If more than one tile is present in the source image, make sure to use the region property of the sprite to adjust which part of the texture is being used.

 Finally, make sure to name your sprite node correctly.
-This will ensure that, in subsequent edits to the tileset (for example, if added collision, changed the region, etc), the tile will still be identified correctly and updated.
+This will ensure that, in subsequent edits to the tileset (for example, if you’ve added collision, changed the region, etc), the tile will still be identified correctly and updated.
 This name should be unique.

 Continue adding all the tiles, adjusting the offsets if needed (that is, if you have multiple tiles in a single source image).
 Again, remember that their names must be unique.